Congratulations – You’re engaged!

 A professionally printed Marriage Certificate will be provided to you on the day.

-I will ensure that all legal documentation is completed and forwarded to the relevant authorities at the office of Births, Deaths and Marriages, where your marriage will be officially registered.
+I will ensure that all legal documentation is completed and forwarded to the relevant authorities at the Registry of Births, Deaths and Marriages, where your marriage will be officially registered.

 Please note that the registration process can take up to 6 weeks during peak periods, until which time you will not be able to apply for a change of name.